MontgomeryLab/tinyRNA/START_HERE/TUTORIAL.md

 Rules can be broken down into two parts: selection parameters for feature attributes, and selection parameters for read attributes.

+>**Important**: candidate features do not receive counts if they do not pass selection process described below

-### Feature Attribute Parameters
+## Feature Attribute Parameters
 | Attribute Key | Attribute Value | Hierarchy |
 | --- | --- | --- |

 The first round of selection is performed using this portion of the rule.
 Each rule must be assigned a hierarchy value, which is applies only to this round of selection.
 A lower hierarchy value indicates higher selection preference and rules may share hierarchy values.

-Each feature associated with a read-locus pair will be examined to see if its attributes contain the key-value pairs defined in your rules list.
+Each feature associated with a read-locus (alignment) pair will be examined to see if its attributes contain the key-value pairs defined in your rules list.
 If multiple features match, then elimination will be performed using the hierarchy values of the rules they matched.
 The feature-rule pair(s) with the lowest hierarchy value will be selected for a second round of elimination.
 Internally, these matches are represented as `(hierarchy, rule, feature)` tuples which we call _hits_.

 A feature may match multiple rules.
 When this happens, a _hit_ is produced for each matched rule and normal hierarchical elimination is performed.
 This means that the product of the first round of elimination is not just a list of features, but rather feature-rule pairs in the form of _hits_.

 >**Tip**: These parameters are case sensitive.
 The capitalization in your rule must match the capitalization in your GFF files

-### Read Attribute Parameters
+## Read Attribute Parameters
 | Strand | 5' End Nucleotide | Length | Match |
 | --- | --- | --- | --- |

 The second round of selection switches to attributes of the read to which features are being assigned.
 Recall that the first round of selection yields a list of _hits_.
 Now, only the rules contained in this list of _hits_ are used for selection.
 Contrast this with the first round in which the key-value pairs of all rules were considered.

-#### Strand
+### Strand
 Valid values are `sense`, `antisense`, and `both`.

-#### Match
+### Match
-Valid values are `Partial` and `Full`
+Valid values are `Partial` and `Full`.
+This parameter is referring to the required amount of overlap between a read alignment and a feature in order for that feature to be a candidate for selection.
+If a rule specifies a `Partial` Match value, then features which overlap a read alignment by at least one base will be considered for selection.
+If a rule specifies a `Full` Match value, then only features whose enpoints are fully contained by or equal to the read alignment will be considered for selection.

-#### 5' End Nucleotide and Length
+### 5' End Nucleotide and Length
 | Parameter | Single | List | Range | Wildcard |
 | --- | :---: | :---: | :---: | :---: |
 | 5' end nt | X | X |  | X |